 Winter is on its way, and when it comes to getting your home ready for the frigid temperatures, installing or upgrading insulation is usually at the top of the list.
 When you’re budgeting to prepare your home for winter, do you know how much to allocate to insulation?
-Komfort Air is here with a couple estimates of how much you can expect to shell out for insulation in Mint Hill.
+Komfort Air is here with a couple estimates of how much you can expect to shell out for insulation in Charlotte.

 The first thing to decide when adding or upgrading insulation in your home is if you want to do it yourself or have a professional insulation contractor come in and perform the job.
 Deciding to do it yourself could save you money, but you will be responsible purchasing all the components, equipment, and spend your own time doing the work (typically a two-day project).
 Also, if something should go wrong, you’ll have to pay to troubleshoot any issues.
 Plus, working in an attic or crawlspace can be exhausting and uncomfortable.

 The average cost of blown-in insulation installation is $1000 - $1500.
 We find that most consumers spend between $900 and $1900 to have blown-in insulation installed.
 Undoubtedly, the lower end of the cost estimate reflects “do it yourself” installations.
 But, the key point is that even with a modest investment you can significantly improve the energy efficiency of your home while also improving your comfort.